csfuyu/TencentCloud/How to Establish a VPN Tunnel Between Tencent Cloud and AWS/How to Establish a VPN Tunnel Between Tencent Cloud and AWS.md

 1. Create CVM inside the subnet 192.168.2.0/24 created in Step 1.1, with public IP
 2. Create EC2 inside the subnet 172.31.0.0/20 created in step 2.1
 3. SSH to CVM, ping EC2 ![](ping.png)

+## Step 5: HA Test

+1. There're two tunnels, and we can see the default tunnel is vpnx-1snh7wzk from 3.3 image.
+Then we can check the details of this tunnel and we can see the IP address of AWS tunnel.
+2. We can turn off this tunnel by disable the default routing shown in 3.3 image, then the traffic will go through the other tunnel.
+3. We can monitor the traffic by using the logs and monitoring tools in each side.

 ## Conclusion